cscart/docs/en/user_guide/mobile_app/faq.rst

 #.
 Check the description of our mobile app `for Multi-Vendor <https://www.cs-cart.com/multivendor-mobile-application.html>`_.

 #.
-If you decide to get the app (or if you have any questions), contact us via the forms on those pages.
+If you decide to get the app (or if you have any questions), contact us using this `contact form <https://www.cs-cart.com/contact>`_.

 #.
 We'll need some information from you, so that we could create your app and publish it on Apple App Store and Google Play.